 You can do even more with QR Codes, like send an SMS, start a phone call, write an E-Mail and much more.
 Learn more about other type of QR Codes here:

 In this article you will learn about different ways how you can create a QR Code for your business card that links to your contact information.
 However there are pros and cons depending on which method you are using concerning performance, offline availability and size restrictions.
+We recommend you to use the QR Code Reader from i-Nigma for smooth decoding of business cards.

 If you are generating a QR Code, most of the times you want to redirect the user to a website, e.g.: